Getting started

 D

 Every team you join or manage is attached to your Sport Head.
-Your evaluation history and performance data build up over time.
+Evaluation history and performance data accumulate across the season.

 Where to find it: Tap the globe icon in the top-right corner of the app at any time to view and edit your Sport Head profile.